 These workshops are meant to serve as an introduction to research computing basics and prepare participants for ongoing learning.
 Check below to see what’s coming up or sign up for the mailing list to be notified each time a new workshop is scheduled.

-These workshops are geared toward researchers new to high performance computing and the command line interface.
-During each workshop session important background concepts related to computing are introduced in a simple presentation format, followed by hands-on exercises.
-While these workshops are focused on using the CHPC, the knowledge gained could be applied to other computing environments.
+These workshops were geared toward researchers new to high performance computing and the command line interface.
+During each workshop session important background concepts related to computing were introduced in a simple presentation format, followed by hands-on exercises.
+While these workshops were focused on using the CHPC, the knowledge gained could be applied to other computing environments.
+The materials from these workshops can be found here.

 Goals: to develop a basic understanding of the tools needed to connect to the CHPC and transfer data back and forth, and become familiar with the Unix file system and basic Unix commands